yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 2. A history of AI development.
 Perhaps not even a brief one as this ain't a paper!
 3. Add lots of mathematical formulas and deductions.
 I'll refrain from doing too much of it, mostly cuz it's a bit time-consuming typing them (definitely not cuz it might be too complicated to pick up and explain. :D)

-This new blog series will get a prefix of `AI Notes`, and `AI` in <a href="/tags">Tags</a>.
+This new blog series will receive a prefix of `AI Notes`, and `AI` in <a href="/tags">Tags</a>.
 I intend to update this intermittently as I have time and am in the mood :).
 Hopefully it'd be useful to my readers, and I do hope so - as people oftentimes say, if you can't explain something well, maybe you didn't understand it that well!

 As the inaugural post, I do feel obligated to cover a bit context so it's not too abrupt.
 I'll pick a lower hanging fruit, KNN (**K**-**N**earest **N**eighbors algorithm), as the first recipe to talk about.
 Here's a table of content since AI is an intimidating topic in general: